-We have a Learning Disability Involvement Worker, who will:
+We have Carers Involvement and Development Workers, who will:

 - Provide you with the opportunity to meet and talk to other carers with similar experiences to your own through our Learning Disability Carers’ Forums;